Converg3nce/matic-docs/docs/contribute/contracts/plasma_contracts/account_based_plasma.md

 *Challenge period*

 1. The user burnt all their tokens on the side chain and did not make any more txs, then there is nothing to challenge with and the exit will see it’s due course.
 2. User could choose to burn their balance partially, or could have received tokens that they can potentially spend on the side chain.
-The fact that the user is not spending any more balance than left on the side chain is guaranteed by the EVM, as long as the operator is not maliciuos.
+The fact that the user is not spending any more balance than left on the side chain is guaranteed by the EVM, as long as the operator is not malicious.
 3. If the operator himself creates malformed txs that attempt to spend more tokens than available, the only option is to start mass exiting and exits with MoreVP construction will save the users.
 See the next 2 scenarios for more details.

 ### B. Exit from the last ERC20/721 transfers (MoreVP)